SerenityOS/serenity/Base/usr/share/man/man8/groupadd.md

 * `-g`, `--gid` _gid_: The group identifier for the new group.
 If not specified, an unused GID above `100` will be auto-generated.
 * `-U`, `--users` user-list: A comma-separated list of usernames to add as members of the new group

-## Exit Values

-* 0 - Success
-* 1 - Couldn't update the group file
-* 3 - Invalid argument to option
-* 4 - GID already in use

 ## Files

 * `/etc/group` - new group information (such GID) is appended to this file.